logto-io/docs/docs/docs/recipes/create-your-connector/README.md

 They should be able to satisfy most users' needs at this stage, but _Logto will keep making progress_ :fire:

-We will provide more connectors in the future, and you can also develop your connectors; and we encourage you to share your connectors with the whole community.
+We will provide more connectors in the future, and you can also develop your connectors.
+You are encouraged to share your connectors with the whole community.

-Let's see how to become an honorable contributor to Logto Project by starting with building a connector :coffee:
+Let's see how to contribute to the Logto project by starting with building a connector :coffee: